How to Clean Your iPOP Sunglasses

 Step 1: Rinse First

-Start with lukewarm water over the lenses—it washes off dust and grit that could scratch them up.
-Hot water’s a bad idea though—it can ruin the coatings if you’re not careful.
-I skipped rinsing once while out hiking, wiped them dry, and paid for it with a nice little scratch.
+Start by running lukewarm water over the lenses to wash off dust and grit that could cause scratches.
+Avoid hot water, it can damage the coatings if you’re not careful.
+I skipped rinsing once while hiking, wiped them dry, and ended up with a small scratch.

 Step 2: Soap Up